-The Ace: WAS this during his first two appearances.
+- The Ace: WAS this during his first two appearances.

-Doppelgänger: For lack of a better term, of Martin.
+- Doppelgänger: For lack of a better term, of Martin.
 Ironically enough, Martin's the only one who spots the similarity, while everyone is mostly focused on how great he is (of course, it doesn't stop M.O.M from punishing him for his screw-ups).
 As The Other Wiki states, he's like a Bizarro version of Martin: similar yet different.

-Greed: Occurs when he intentionally looked for a Leprechaun's charm, in the hope it would bring him good luck.
+- Greed: Occurs when he intentionally looked for a Leprechaun's charm, in the hope it would bring him good luck.
 Of course, it results in an Involuntary Transformation into a Leprechaun.

 Martin's father and Diana's step-father.

-Like Father, Like Son: Subverted.
+- Like Father, Like Son: Subverted.
 Their interests are completely the total opposite of each other, which results in some conflict in the episodes he's with Martin, which is both of his appearances (his video call with Martin and Diana on the Christmas episode doesn't count).

-Science Vs Magic: Firmly on the science side, until he finds out about the Center.
+- Science Vs Magic: Firmly on the science side, until he finds out about the Center.

-Diana's best friend, who Martin is always trying to get a date with.
+Diana's best friend, whom Martin is always trying to get a date with.
 Generally a minor character in the various episodes' Framing Devices (though sometimes a Distressed Damsel when Torrington itself is under attack) but in any case still one of the very few notable (if not the only) recurring Torrington characters.

-Depending On The Episode: How inseparable she and Diana are, whether or not she and Martin are also friends, how nice she is, etc.
+- Depending On The Episode: How inseparable she and Diana are, whether or not she and Martin are also friends, how nice she is, etc.

-Jerk Ass: Depending on the episode.
+- Jerkass: Depending on the episode.
 Sometimes she's outright nice, sometimes she's only a jerk when Martin bugs her too much, and sometimes she can be mean with little provocation.
 She gets generally meaner the more the series went on, however.

-Satellite Character: She's either Diana's friend or a girl Martin is hitting on, occasionally both.
+- Satellite Character: She's either Diana's friend or a girl Martin is hitting on, occasionally both.
 There's little to her character beyond these roles.

-Unknown Rival: Once was the indirect spark of yet another paranormal crisis when a girl jealous of her wished she could be more like her, and instead placed a dangerous curse upon herself.
+- Unknown Rival: Once was the indirect spark of yet another paranormal crisis when a girl jealous of her wished she could be more like her, and instead placed a dangerous curse upon herself.
 Jenni remained totally unaware of this - and in fact did not even mean to do the thing that made the girl jealous in the first place.

-Valley Girl: Talks like one.
+- Valley Girl: Talks like one.
 Sometimes acts like one, but not always.